michaelg-cgu/DASMENT/README.md

 As a User, I want to upload Health data in a particular format

-As a User, I want to provide a link my doctor could click on and see my Health, risk factors, and journal of restaurants
+As a User, I want to provide a dashboard my doctor could click on and see my Health, risk factors, and journal of restaurants

 As a User, I want to track locations where food made me feel sick and create a list of restaurants to avoid with particular items

-As a User, I want to know Location (as it relates to stress) or Water quality at water fountain after feeling sick

 As a User, I want the web application to be mobile ready

-As a User, I want to use a database to remember specific foods or restaurants that made me sick

 As a User, I would like a network of restaurants that made others with similar issues sick (if I say I gluten sensitive, I want to know what restaurants in an area may adhere to gluten sensitivity.
 User driven)

-As a User, I want to upload photos of food

-As a User, I want to upload restaurant lists

-As a User, I want a GUI

-As a User, I want to upload notes, date specific

-As a User, I want to edit and delete notes but I may not want the database to overwrite old notes
+As a User, I want an interactive website with user forms

 As a User, I want to upload photos of myself for an avatar (profile photo)

-As a User, I want charts of Health data
+As a User, I want a website storing data which could later be used to build interactive charts

-As a User, I want a matrix of Health data with key findings of these attributes
+As a User, I want a report of Health data with key findings of these attributes

-As a User, restaurants and past foods should auto populate as journal is updated

 ## Estimated Timeline, Part A
 Login Function